smaurice101/readthedocs/docs/source/tmlbuilds.rst

     You are also provided CLIENT files for REST API and gRPC - these clients connect to the SERVERS in 3b and 3c:

     3b.i: :ref:`STEP 3b.i: REST API CLIENT`

     3c.i: :ref:`STEP 3c.i: gRPC API CLIENT`

-    You are also provided with an MQTT method - if you are using an MQTT broker for machine to machine commnumication.
+    You are also provided with an MQTT method - if you are using a MQTT broker for machine to machine commnumication.

     After you have chosen an ingest data method and producing data, you are ready to **Preprocess Real-Time Data** - the next DAG performs this function: